gyulanemeth/bluefox.email/docs/personalization.md

 #### Combining logical operators

-As you might have guessed by now, these operators can be combined.
-Here is an example:
+You can also combine operators.
+For example:

 ```
 {{#if (AND (EQ user.status "active") user.isPremium)}}